WilliamMAPearson/RadonAngleFinder/README.md

   <img src="https://github.com/WilliamMAPearson/RadonAngleFinder/blob/main/src/readme_images/2%20non_segmented_output.png" width="500">
 </p>

-One method to help with this is to segment the image to only view the peaks of the data set, as shownin this image below.
+One approach to improve line detection is to segment the image to isolate the prominent features.
+However, this method struggles when the data is heavily corrupted by noise.
+This project addresses that challenge by training a machine learning model to accurately extract relevant details from noisy images, enabling a successful Radon transform to detect lines more precisely.
+The model is able to add context to the segmentation to help the segmentation of lines found within the image.
+The image here demonstrates the model’s segmentation output on a noisy dataset and shows how the resulting Radon transform sinogram is significantly enhanced, making it much easier to identify the angles of the lines within the grain.
 <p align="center">
   <img src="https://github.com/WilliamMAPearson/RadonAngleFinder/blob/main/src/readme_images/3%20segmented_output.png" width="500">
 </p>

+This

 ---